antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/install/index.rst

 For example, say you're installing a module distribution to your home directory under Unix---but you want scripts to go in :file:`~/scripts` rather than :file:`~/bin`.
-As you might expect, you can override this directory with the :option:`!--install-scripts` option; in this case, it makes most sense to supply a relative path, which will be interpreted relative to the installation base directory (your home directory, in this case)::
+As you might expect, you can override this directory with the :option:`--install-scripts` option; in this case, it makes most sense to supply a relative path, which will be interpreted relative to the installation base directory (your home directory, in this case)::